Rust and Go have the same error handling

 applying the same concept to Go’s compiler and type system.

-Any comparison or argument for or against either language’s type system is actually just a comparison of their type system.
+Any comparison or argument for or against either language’s error handling is actually just a comparison of their type system.